OfficeDev/Microsoft-Teams-Samples/samples/meetings-attendance-report/csharp/README.md

 ### 6. Manually update the manifest.json
-- Edit the `manifest.json` contained in the  `/AppManifest` folder to and fill in MicrosoftAppId (that was created in step 2 and it is the same value of MicrosoftAppId as in `appsettings.json` file) *everywhere* you see the place holder string `<<Microsoft-App-Id>>` (depending on the scenario it may occur multiple times in the `manifest.json`)
+- Edit the `manifest.json` contained in the  `/AppManifest` folder to and fill in App-Id this can be any GUID or your MicrosoftAppId and you need to fill MicrosoftAppId (that was created in step 2 and it is the same value of MicrosoftAppId as in `appsettings.json` file) *everywhere* you see the place holder string `<<Microsoft-App-Id>>` (depending on the scenario it may occur multiple times in the `manifest.json`) and
 - Zip up the contents of the `/AppManifest` folder to create a `manifest.zip`
 - Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")